hannes31415/parallax/analysis/trump_xi_summit_may2026.md

 # Case Study 1: Trump–Xi Beijing Summit
 **May 14–15, 2026**
-**Sources:** CNN (English) · Al Jazeera Arabic · Xinhua / People's Daily (Chinese)
+**Sources:** CNN (English); Al Jazeera (Arabic); Xinhua / People's Daily (Chinese)

 ---

 ## Methodology

 Articles were retrieved in their source languages and analyzed across five dimensions: outcome framing, lexical choice on key referents, epistemic modality, agency and voice, and a composite structural divergence score.
-The goal is not to identify which source is "biased" but to surface systematic structural differences in how the same event is encoded across languages and editorial traditions.
+The goal here is not to identify which source is "biased" but to surface systematic structural differences in how the same event is encoded across languages and editorial traditions.

 ---